powelllens/evcc_eink_monitor/README.md

 The software was primarily developed and tested for the Waveshare E-Ink Display 400x300, 4.2inch E-Ink raw display, three-color.
 The ESP8266 controller will frequently aquire the status of the evcc server and Update the Display to visualize the actual status.

 ## Features
-1. Easy to setup Config Menü, thanks to IoTWebConf
+1. Easy to setup Config MenÃ¼, thanks to IoTWebConf
 2. Statuspage for quick functional checks
 3. Accesspoint for inital setup (via phone, computer)
 4. Clear Display if no car is connected